Nexfinity/CakeyBot-Wiki/feature/reminders.md

 # Overview

 Cakey Bot allows you to set reminders for yourself easily using the `/reminder` command.
 When you use this command, Cakey Bot will send you a Direct Message on the date and time that you use in the command along with whatever message you set.

-> Reminders have a maximum time limit of 1 month {.is-info}

 # Usage